nik262/ADL-CW/README.md

 For annotations:
 1. I created a new pkl file called validation.pkl
-2. I then moved all files audio files that have part in it to this new pkl
+2. I then moved all files audio files that have part "a,b,c,d,e,f" in it to this new pkl

-Once this is done there is a small problem where the file_path in test_labels.pkl starts with val/d, val/e, val/f I ran a python script that went through each file and did a str.replace change this to valtest/d etc.. as it is in test.
+Once this is done there is a small problem where the file_path in val_labels.pkl starts with val/d, val/e, val/f I ran a python script that went through each file and did a str.replace remove this so it just starts with d etc..

-Now the data is in the correct format, it can be passed in as an arguemnt in train.sh
+I also did the same for train_labels.pkl and validation.pkl all files that start with the part segement at the start of the files were removed using str.replace

-IMP STEPS TO RUN THE ACTUAL TRAIN_AUDIO.py
+Now the data is in the correct format, you will have to change the file paths to these datasets in my code.
+I have listed the steps below:

 the dataset paths in the code need to be redirected to the path that is being used :